-This document, the Solvency and Financial Condition Report (SFCR) for SCOR UK Company Limited ("SCOR UK" or the "Company"), presents information on SCOR UK and its solvency position as at December 31, 2021 and has been prepared in accordance with Solvency II regulations (Solvency II Directive 2009/138/EC of the European Parliament of November 25, 2009, the Delegated Regulations of the European Commission of October 10, 2014 supplementing the Directive, the EIOPA Guidelines on Reporting and Public Disclosure EIOPA-BoS-15/109) and the PRA Rulebook applicable to Solvency II firms.
+This document, the Solvency and Financial Condition Report (SFCR) for SCOR UK Company Limited ("SCOR UK" or the "Company"), presents information on SCOR UK and its solvency position as at December 31, 2022 and has been prepared in accordance with the PRA Rulebook and Solvency II regulations1 (hereafter referred to as "Solvency II"), applicable to Solvency II firms.
 SFCR appendices include key financial information in the standard format of Solvency II public Quantitative Reporting Templates.

-$\label{thm:condition} The SFCR of SCOR \, UK is available at \, \underline{www.scor.com} \, and \, has also \, been \, submitted \, to \, the \, Prudential \, Regulation \, Authority.$
+The SFCR of SCOR UK is available at www.scor.com and has also been submitted to the Prudential Regulation Authority.